TRUE TRUE TRUE

 Published September 2009

-180 × 110 mm, 96 pages + cover, printed offset in black and red, sewn and glued
+180 × 110 mm, 96 pages, printed offset, sewn and glued

 ISBN 978-94-90006-02-0